tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/batch.md

 * A data view is configured on the connection to select the specific dimensions and metrics to be included in the view.
 Attribution and allocation settings are also configured in the data view.
 These settings will then be computed at report time.
 * A project is then created to configure dashboards and reports within Analysis Workspace.

-Identity Stitching Considerations
+### Identity Stitching Considerations

-* Timeseries data to be unioned must have the same id namespace on every record.
+* Time-series data to be unioned must have the same id namespace on every record.
 * The union process of unifying disparate datasets requires a common primary person/entity key across the datasets.
 * Secondary keys based unions are not supported at this time.
 * The field based identity stitching process allows for re-keying identities in rows based on subsequent  transient id records, such as an authentication id.
 This allows for resolving disparate records to a single id for analysis at the person level vs. at the device or cookie level.